jed709/jed709.github.io/index.md

 library(tidybayes)
 ```

+Make sure to install these and load them prior to starting the tutorial!

 This guide is intended to be practical and to show you that you - yes, you - can estimate parameters using Bayesian methods.
 I will briefly cover theoretical concepts where necessary, but my approach throughout this guide will be largely hands-on, as my hope is that you will be able to transfer skills that you learn here to your own research.
 For this tutorial, I will assume that readers have some baseline knowledge of a number of core concepts.
 If you are totally unfamiliar with any of the concepts listed below, I have linked free online tutorial resources that you may find helpful as an introduction to these concepts:

 [Bayesian reasoning and inference](https://www.lesswrong.com/posts/CMt3ijXYuCynhPWXa/bayes-theorem-illustrated-my-way) and [model comparison using Bayes Factors](https://www.aarondefazio.com/tangentially/?p=90)